Kristinita/KristinitaPelican/content/IT-articles/How-to-get-current-…-in-Sublime-Text.md

 1. it less simple
 1. in new versions of Sublime Text and/or operating systems paths may be change
-1. it [doesn't take](http://docs.sublimetext.info/en/sublime-text-3/basic_concepts.html#the-data-directory) portable Sublime Text on Windows
+1. it [doesn’t take](https://sublime-text-unofficial-documentation.readthedocs.io/en/latest/extensibility/packages.html#types-of-packages) portable Sublime Text on Windows

 <a id="Syntax"></a>
 ## Syntax